markus-zhang/lc3vm/README.md

 * Figured out a way to use UNION to represent different sizes of registers, so that the Regster Window widget can be a big more general (doesn't care about the reg size of the machine)

+= 2025-03-03

+* Completed the first version of the register watch window

++ Next major task: Add stepin debugging facility (looks like all UI code should live in the disassembler window)
+    + an arrow > in the disassembler window
+    + step-in and continue button in the disassembler window

+= 2025-03-04

++ Still working on the step-in debugger.
+I think I figured out how to stop the execution without holding the whole program